 In order to help you decide what brand is the better investment for your hard-earned cash, we’ve compiled some history and facts that you should know about both Gucci and Versace.
 In addition to this, we’ve picked a few of our favorite items from both fashion brands to compare.

 Because both brands are quite expensive, it’s important to do your research before grabbing your credit card from your purse.

 To learn more about the differences between Gucci and Versace and work out which brand is best for you, just keep reading!

 It’s All Gucci

-When you think of Gucci, you might think about the brand’s signature “Guccissima” pattern that’s embossed onto high-quality canvas fabric.
-The pattern features the interlocking double G logo, like you can see above in the pants and bag.
+When you think of Gucci, you might think about the brand’s signature GG Supreme canvas fabric that is used to create many high-quality Gucci products.
+The pattern features the interlocking double G logo like you can see above in the pants and bag.